rkritzar39/calebsportfolio/README.md

 BusArmyDude.org is a responsive personal profile, link-in-bio, live-status, availability, academic portfolio, resume, technology information, accessibility, and content-management website.

 The project currently operates as a single-owner public website with an authenticated Admin Portal.
-Its proposed next major direction is a **multi-user link-in-bio and profile-building platform**: a service in the same broad product category as Linktree, but expanded with optional education, resume, project, skill-evidence, availability, live-activity, creator, and career modules.
+Its proposed next major direction is a **multi-user link-in-bio and social platform** under the future brand **Caleb's Social Talk**.
+The platform would be in the same broad product category as link-in-bio services, but would expand into customizable profiles, posts, following, creator tools, communities, live activity, education, projects, interests, and personal updates.

-The goal is not to copy another product.
-The goal is to turn the strongest parts of BusArmyDude.org into a reusable platform where each registered user can create one shareable page, organize links and content, choose a visual identity, control privacy, review analytics, and optionally build a deeper academic or professional profile.
+The goal is not to build a job board, recruiting service, or applicant-tracking system.
+The goal is to turn the strongest parts of BusArmyDude.org into a reusable social identity platform where each registered user can create one shareable page, organize links and content, choose a visual identity, publish posts, follow other users, control privacy, review analytics, and optionally showcase education, projects, achievements, and interests.

 > **Current product status:** BusArmyDude.org remains a personal website.
-Multi-user profiles, employer accounts, opportunity listings, internal applications, and direct messaging are proposed future features and are not part of the current stable release.
+Multi-user profiles and Caleb's Social Talk are proposed future products and are not part of the current stable release.

 ---